Tanya92/rsschool-2019Q1-cv/cv.md

 * **personal number**: +375293251285
 * **city**: Minsk

 First of all I’m a good leader.
-I have worked a class teacher for 4 years and we have taken part on others competitions and we always took prizes.
-I’m a good communicator not only in my job.
-I like to play quiz with my friends.
+I had worked a class teacher for 4 years and we have taken part on others competitions and we always took prizes.
+I have good communication skills.
+I like to play quiz games with my friends.
 This game help to learn new facts about the world around you and to support the competitive spirit.

 I’m very ambitious person and I know what I want from my life.
 I’m perfectionist because I like all things done in the right order.
 If I get a task, then I try to do it qualitatively.

 I like to get new knowledge about everything, for example, I study English, read psychological articles.
-I follow the innovations in the IT.
-I like to travel and to meet with new people and to talk with them about tradition their country.
+I have subscriptions to the different IT blogs.
+I like to travel and to meet new people and to talk with them about traditions of their country.
-I’m very hard-working if I’m interested in this project.
+I’m very hard-working person.
 I prefer not to waste my time and I always have my to-do lists.

 **Skills**:
 * HTML